 Summer Bucket List (also using a bucket) from Montessori 3-6 Homeschool

-Summer Bucket List Activity from Thrifty NW Mom
+Summer Bucket List Activity from Thrifty NW Mom (has a free blank Summer Bucket Activity Sheet and lists of activities)

 Summer Bucket List Banner from Fakin’ It